Skip to content

 Jury Selection & Process

-Open call applications will be reviewed by Flux Factory’s Curator & Exhibitions Director, and two jurors.
+Open call applications will be reviewed by 2025 Rhizome Jurors, Kamari Carter and Utsa Hazarika, alongside Meghana Karnik, Curator & Exhibitions Director.
 Staff will make an initial review of applications and a smaller pool will be reviewed by a panel jury.
 Jury members will abstain from selection where they have a personal or professional relationship with a fellowship candidate.
-Applications will be reviewed by staff and jury members only.
-A shortlist of candidates will be interviewed by the Curator & Exhibitions Director.
-All applicants will be notified of their status by end April or early May, 2025.
+Applications will be reviewed by staff and jury only.
+A shortlist of candidates will be interviewed and all applicants will be notified of their status by early May 2025.

 History: The Rhizome Project